Tree with 0+ cycle

 At this point, you should be pretty familiar with trees.
 A tree is a special graph - a connected acyclic (cycle-less) graph.
 A graph may contain cycle(s) and nodes could be disconnected.

 A graph consists of vertices ("nodes" in trees) and edges.
 Vertices are connected by edges.
-Two vertices connected by an edge are called neighbors and are adjacent ("children" in trees).
+Two vertices connected by an edge are called neighbors and are adjacent ("children" and "parents" in trees).

 A path is a sequence of vertices.
 A cycle is a path that starts and ends at the same vertex.